mzks/rubis/README.md

 rubis -c CN1_SM1_config.json
 ```

-Some options can be overwrited with options.
+Some configurations can be overwrited with command line options.

 `rubis -h` provides option descriptions.